Skein relations for tangle Floer homology: Introduction

 as $\delta$-graded type~$\DD$ structures.
 Analogous statements hold for type~$\DA$, $\AD$, and $\AA$ structures. \end{ourtheorem}

 \begin{rmk} Following \cite{OSSbook, pv}, our $\delta$-gradings differ from those in \cite{quasi, wong} by a factor of $-1$. \end{rmk}

-By taking the box tensor product, we immediately obtain a combinatorially computable unoriented skein exact triangle for knot Floer homology, recovering a version of the results in \cite{mskein, wong}.
+By taking the box tensor product, we immediately obtain a combinatorially computable unoriented skein exact triangle for knot Floer homology analogous to those in \cite{mskein, wong}.
 Suppose $L_\infty$, $L_0$, and $L_1$ are three oriented links that are identical (after forgetting the orientations) except near a point, so that they form an unoriented skein triple.
 Let $\ell_\infty$, $\ell_0$, and $\ell_1$ be the number of components of $L_\infty$, $L_0$, and $L_1$ respectively, and define $\Neg (L_k)$, $e_0$, and $e_1$ in a fashion analogous to $\Neg (\T_k)$, $e_0$, and $e_1$ above.

 \begin{ourcorollary} For sufficiently large $m$, there exists a $\delta$-graded exact triangle

 where $V$ is a vector space of dimension $2$ with grading $0$, and $W$ is a vector space of dimension $2$ with grading $-1$. \end{ourcorollary}